akashmaity/RobustPPG/README.md

 # Instructions for running the code

-1. Download the pre-trained [model](https://rice.app.box.com/folder/188647757901) and one example preprocessed [data](https://rice.app.box.com/folder/188646929228).
+1. Download the pre-trained [model](https://rice.app.box.com/folder/188647757901) and one example preprocessed [data](https://rice.app.box.com/folder/188646929228) containing landmarks and face mesh information.
 Please paste these two folders in the code directory.
+Please note that in this work, we use FaceMesh from Snap Inc. for face tracking and fitting.
+One may use other methods like [ARKit][https://developer.apple.com/videos/play/tech-talks/601/] and [MediaPipe][https://google.github.io/mediapipe/solutions/face_mesh.html] to generate face mesh from a face video.
 2. Run the `main_start.m` to generate surface normal estimates and the pixel intensity fluctuations for each traingle in the face mesh.
 The result in saved in `*_processed.mat`.
 3. Run the `main_process.m` to extract the PPG signal and heart rate from the distorted pixel intensity fluctuations.